 Many people who are arrested and charged with a federal crime don’t immediately understand the severity of the charges they face.
 They’re not aware that many of these crimes could mean more severe penalties versus charges at the state level, and they’re often shocked to find out how quickly the math adds up.
 Just a few charges – or multiple counts of a single charge – could mean decades in prison.
-If you are facing federal criminal charges or even suspect that charges might be brought, immediately consult with a Fort Lauderdale federal criminal defense lawyer to best ensure that your rights are protected from the get-go.
+If you are facing federal criminal charges or even suspect that charges might be brought, immediately consult with a federal defense attorney in Fort Lauderdale to best ensure that your rights are protected from the get-go.

 What’s your best legal option?

 If you’re facing federal criminal charges, do not leave your fate in the hands of a public defender who has a stack of case files on his desk and is already over-extended coming in.
 When your freedom’s on the line, you need someone who will fight for you every step of the way.
 You need personal, dedicated representation from an experienced Fort Lauderdale federal lawyer who has successfully defended more than 1,100 federal cases over more than three decades.
 Representing clients in Fort Lauderdale, Florida, Joffe Law, P.A. will work tirelessly to bolster your defense and ensure that you are treated fairly and in accordance with the law.
 You have rights, and we work vigorously to defend them.

 When does it become a federal criminal charge?